 Eliminating cracks and opening is a must.
 Begin by plugging openings along interior walls.
 This prevents mice access into the main part of your home.

-By keeping holes in exterior walls initially open, you allow mice the ability to depart the premises all together.
-If you fill interior and exterior holes and the like simultaneously, you end up with mice trapped between the walls of your hope.
+By keeping holes in exterior walls initially open, you allow mice the ability to depart the premises altogether.
+If you fill the interior and exterior holes and the like simultaneously, you end up with mice trapped between the walls of your home.
 If at all possible, you want to avoid having mice die between the walls of your home.

 Keep in mind that if you’ve eliminated an existing mice infestation, you may have set yourself up for a new one.
 Odors from prior mice infestation can prove attractive to other mice looking for shelter.